emer/leabra/README.md

 ### Automatic Rescaling

 Here are the relevant factors that are used to compute the automatic rescaling to take into account the expected activity level on the sending layer, and the number of connections in the projection.
-The actual code is in `leabra/layer.go: GScaleFmAvgAct()`, and `leabra/act.go SLayActScale`
+The actual code is in `leabra/layer.go: GScaleFmAvgAct()` and `leabra/act.go SLayActScale`

 * `savg` = sending layer average activation
 * `snu` = sending layer number of units